Board Meeting Minutes - The Ultimate Guide for Board Meetings

 While, ultimately, a director’s personal view on a matter is not relevant individual views can be heard and acknowledged without attribution.
 For example: “In considering the proposal the board reflected on a concern that the cash flow needed to fund the initiative might be insufficient if there was a further COVID-related lockdown.
 On balance, however, it felt that its present and prospective reserves would be sufficient to carry it through.”

-Preparing the minutes
+Preparing meeting minutes

 In an ideal world every board would have a competent scribe assigned the task of taking the minutes.
 Someone who is not required to contribute to the content of the meeting but who understands the business and has solid experience of governance.
 This is not always the case.
 In smaller and less well-resourced organisations the task may by default fall to a board member who is otherwise actively involved in the meeting, or even a relatively junior and inexperienced staff member.